-with patients 7 years and older.
-(5.3)

-Monitoring Blood Phe Levels During Treatment: Ensure adequate blood Phe control and nutritional balance during treatment with sapropterin dihydrochloride.
+- conditions including esophagitis and gastritis.
+(5.2) Hypophenylalaninemia: Pediatric patients younger than 7 years treated with sapropterin drochloride doses of 20 mg/kg per day are at increased risk for low levels of blood Phe - Monitoring Blood Phe Levels During Treatment: Ensure adequate blood Phe control and nutritional balance during treatment with sapropterin dihydrochloride.
 Frequent blood monitoring is recommended, especially in pediatric patients.
-(5.4,2.1)Lack of Biochemical Response to Sapropterin Dihydrochloride Treatment: Response to sapropterin hydrochloride treatment cannot be pre-determined by laboratory (e.g., molecular) testing and can only be determined by a therapeutic trial of sapropterin dihydrochloride.
-(5.5, 2.1) $\underline{Interaction\ with\ Levodopa} \hbox{:}\ Seizures,\ over-stimulation\ or\ irritability\ may\ occur;\ monitor\ patients\ for\ a$ change in neurologic status.
-(5.6, 7)
+(5.4, 2.1) - Lack of Biochemical Response to Sapropterin Dihydrochloride Treatment: Response to sapropterin dihydrochloride treatment cannot be pre-determined by laboratory (e.g., molecular) testing and can only be determined by a therapeutic trial of sapropterin dihydrochloride.
+(5.5, 2.1) - Interaction with Levodopa: Seizures, over-stimulation or irritability may occur; monitor patients for a - Hyperactivity: Monitor patients for hyperactivity.
+(5.7)

-Hyperactivity: Monitor patients for hyperactivity.
-(5.7) .....ADVERSE REACTIONS...
-Most common adverse reactions (≥4%) are: headache, rhinorrhea, pharyngolaryngeal pain, diarrhea, vomiting, cough, and nasal congestion.
-(6.1) To report SUSPECTED ADVERSE REACTIONS, contact Annora Pharma Private Limited at 1-866-495-1995, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch
+.....ADVERSE REACTIONS...
+Most common adverse reactions (≥4%) are: headache, rhinorrhea, pharyngolaryngeal pain, diarrhea, vomiting, cough, and nasal congestion, (6.1)

+To report SUSPECTED ADVERSE REACTIONS, contact Annora Pharma Private Limited at 1-866-495-1995, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.